 The Tenancy Tribunal can order work to be done or money to be paid up to a value of $100,000.
 Claims for more than this can be dealt with through the District Court.

 How do I take a dispute to the Tenancy Tribunal?

 You can apply online, or you can apply using a paper copy of the form, which you can get from a Tenancy Services office.
-The processes are explained at: www.tenancy.govt.nz/disputes/Tribunal/making-an-application
+The processes are explained on the Tenancy Services website – get more information or apply online here (or, go to www.tenancy.govt.nz and search “making an application”).

 What happens at the Tenancy Tribunal hearing?